wpcarro/compositional-functions/README.md

 }
 ```

 Now let's add a 'fetchJSON' function to our Task module.
-This function creates a Task to retrieve JSON from an URL.
+This function creates a Task to retrieve JSON from a URL.
 This action can be cancelled at any time.

 ```JavaScript
 function fetchJSON(url) {